adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/index.rst

 .. currentmodule:: wulfric

-For the full technical reference see :ref:`api_crystal`
+For the full technical reference see :ref:`api_cell`

-For the module guide on Bravais lattices see :ref:`user-guide_module_bravais-lattices`

 Bravais lattice notation and standardization follows Setyawan and Curtarolo [1]_.